mchaput/whoosh/docs/source/dates.rst

     qp.add_plugin(DateParserPlugin(free=True))

-This allows the user to type a date query with spaces and special characters following the name of date filed and a colon.
+This allows the user to type a date query with spaces and special characters following the name of date field and a colon.
 The date query can be mixed with other types of queries without quotes::

     date:last tuesday